Important Information

 Data from outside organisations

-• Companies that introduce you to us (if you use a price comparison website, a broker, or such as a store or car dealership offering finance deals through us)
+• Companies that introduce you to us.
+For example, a price comparison website, a broker, or a store or car dealership offering finance deals through us

 • Credit card providers like Visa and MasterCard